Disclosure

 should you always use vpn

 Ever wondered if that VPN you’ve been advised to keep on 24/7 is always your best bet?
 Think of your internet connection as your favorite coffee shop.
 Just as you might not need a double shot of espresso for every coffee run, you don’t need a VPN for every online jaunt.
-In this article, we’re spilling the beans on when to turn that VPN off.
-And, when to actually you need to use it.

 By the end, you’ll not only know why flipping the VPN switch off occasionally can be a good idea.
 You’ll also be equipped to make smarter, more informed decisions about your online privacy.